|Legal Opinion: |

 As you yourself have apparently discovered, there are no Tennessee statutes or cases governing that question.
 As far as I can determine, there is only one case in other jurisdictions on that question.
 That case concluded that the interest on the security deposit belongs to the customer.
-Cases cited in that case for the proposition that A interest follows the principal @ may support that conclusion.
+Cases cited in that case for the proposition that "interest follows the principal" may support that conclusion.

-The Court rejected Pinellas County = s argument that utility customers agreed to the A confiscatory ordinance @ by failing to protest the policy at a public meeting held on the ordinance, or by signing up for utility services.
+The Court rejected Pinellas County's argument that utility customers agreed to the "confiscatory ordinance" by failing to protest the policy at a public meeting held on the ordinance, or by signing up for utility services.
 But under basic contract law, reasoned the Court, there can be no contract without mutual assent.
-Given the monopoly that existed in the provision of water service, that residents must as a matter of law consume, the utility = s customers didn = t A freely agree @ to take that service.
+Given the monopoly that existed in the provision of water service, that residents must as a matter of law consume, the utility's customers didn't "freely agree" to take that service.
 Moreover, continued the Court:

 That language indicates that even if the utility had promulgated a policy of retaining interest security deposits, that retention would not have been legal.